AlexMabry/grafana.org/content/blog/2019-04-18-everything-you-need-to-know-OSS-licensing-wars-part-3.md

 cover_image = "/assets/img/blog/hyperspace_falcon.png"
 cover_opacity = "0.4"
 cover_blur = "1px"
-description = "In parts One and Two of this blog, we looked back at the ongoing open source licensing wars, focusing on the evolving situation between Elastic N.V. and AWS.
-In the last installment of this blog, Raj Dutt discusses how Grafana Labs is reacting to the ongoing OSS licensing wars that have recently intensified." excerpt = "In parts One and Two of this blog, we looked back at the ongoing open source licensing wars, focusing on the evolving situation between Elastic N.V. and AWS.
-In the last installment of this blog, Raj Dutt discusses how Grafana Labs is reacting to the ongoing OSS licensing wars that have recently intensified." categories = ["OpenSource"]
+description = "Parts One and Two of this blog looked back at the ongoing open source licensing wars, focusing on the evolving situation between Elastic N.V. and AWS.
+In the last installment, Raj Dutt discusses how Grafana Labs is reacting." excerpt = "Parts One and Two of this blog looked back at the ongoing open source licensing wars, focusing on the evolving situation between Elastic N.V. and AWS.
+In the last installment, Raj Dutt discusses how Grafana Labs is reacting." categories = ["OpenSource"]
 +++